-The NYSCC Signs of Safety Conferencing Pathway is an NYCC course for DSLs who may be invited to child protection conferences.
-This and other courses are available on NYSCP website.
+The NYSCC Signs of Safety Conferencing Pathway is an NYC course for DSLs who may be invited to child protection conferences.
+This and other courses are available on NYES or through the NYSCP website.

 NSPCC Courses can be accessed here